 If you’re constantly distracted by unexpected issues that get in the way of accomplishing to-dos or goals, you need a better BOS.
-With business operating software like Ninety, you can keep track of everything – meetings, priorities, issues, to-dos, and more – all in one place.
+With business operating software like Ninety, you can keep track of everything — meetings, data, issues, to-dos, and more — all in one place.

 2. People feel like they don’t know what’s going on.

-3. People feel uncommitted to and not responsible for outcomes.
+3. People don't feel responsible for outcomes.

 4. HR feels the sting of high turnover.

 If people feel unproductive and don't know what's expected of them, they’ll leave to find more fulfilling work elsewhere.
 With the Roles & Responsibilities Chart in Ninety, people get clear expectations on a personal-, team-, and company level that are documented in one place and accessible 24/7.
-They’ll not only see what they’re doing, but they’ll also know how they’re doing, too.
+They’ll not only see what they’re doing, but they’ll also know how they’re doing.

 5. Leaders and teams feel like they’re not creating value.

 Whenever revenue decreases despite increasing sales, it’s a sign you need a better BOS.
-You need a clear idea of what the company is working on and that it aligns with a shared vision of the future.
+You need a clear idea of what the company is working on and that this work aligns with a shared vision of the future.
 That’s where the Vision + Goals planner in Ninety can help.
 By creating a clear vision for each of your teams and detailing their goals one to three years out, everyone can make those goals a reality.

 “When organizations don’t run meetings consistently, when they operate in silos, or when they come to accept that this is just how they’ve been running things, you can feel the pain.
 There's a better way, and tools like Ninety will help you get there.”

--Zack Swire, Founder & Coach, Top Teams
+— Zack Swire, Founder and Coach, Top Teams

 The 6 Benefits of a Small Business Operating System

-2. Builds unique processes.
+2. Build unique processes.

 Your BOS gives you step-by-step instructions for how your company does business.
 No second-guessing.
 When everyone does things the same way, operations are smoother and more effective.

-3. Eliminates wasted effort.
+3. Eliminate wasted effort.

 A BOS is efficient in that people don’t need to waste work time on unnecessary tasks that don’t contribute to the intended achievement.
 It helps leaders and teams run the company predictably, efficiently, and effectively.

-4. Tracks performance.
+4. Track performance.

 Your BOS outlines clear goals with concrete expectations for success and ways to measure performance.
 It ensures that people understand their roles and work toward the same goals.

-5. Individualizes company contributions.
+5. Individualize company contributions.